 Designing a vegetable garden

 Designing a vegetable garden is an important step in your vegetable garden plan.
 A well-designed space has a huge impact on the amount of time you need to spend tending your garden.
-My garden consists of twenty raised beds and here is what I’ve learned when planning a new garden:
+My garden design consists of twenty raised beds and here is what I’ve learned when planning a new garden:

 - Raised beds are great for busy gardeners.
 Raised beds keep the garden looking tidy, let me plant intensively and grow more food in less space, and are less prone to weed problems (that said, it’s very important to stay on top of weeds and never let them go to seed!)

 - Bed size matters.
 In my raised bed garden, the beds are either four by eight-feet or four by ten-feet.
 These are common and convenient sizes as lumber is widely available in eight and ten-foot lengths.
-I would definitely recommend keeping bed width to four or five-feet.
+I would definitely recommend keeping garden bed width to four or five-feet.
 I’ve seen six or eight-foot wide raised beds but these are far too wide for you to comfortably reach the centre of the bed for planting, tending, and harvesting.
 One of the biggest benefits of growing in raised beds is that you don’t walk on the soil, which compacts it.
 By keeping beds narrow enough that you can easily reach the middle, you won’t need to trod on the soil.
 As for height, this will depend on your design style, existing soil, and budget.
 My beds are sixteen-inches tall which provide a place for me to sit while working in the garden.

 For more information on gardening in raised beds, check out this list of raised bed articles which covers design, planning, soil, and planting.
 You may also be interested in my book, Groundbreaking Food Gardens which features 73 plans, ideas, and inspiration from food growing experts across North America and the UK.
 And if you’re looking to build a vegetable garden fast and on a budget, this article from our Jessica Walliser hands you an easy step-by-step method for doing just that.